Skilled Regional Nominated (Provisional) (Subclass 489) visa and Skilled Nominated (Subclass 190) visas

 - your skilled occupation is on the NT Migration Occupation List

 - you have a skilled occupation that is on the Australian Government's current list of eligible skilled occupations but not on the NT Migration Occupation List and you provide strong evidence of good employment prospects in the NT in your skilled occupation or a closely related skilled occupation

 - you have successfully completed an eligible enrolled course - full-time and for at least two years at a college or university in the NT

-- you have a skilled occupation on the combined list of eligible skilled occupations and you can demonstrate strong, well established family connections in the NT
+- you have a skilled occupation on the Australian Government's current list of eligible skilled occupations and you can demonstrate strong, well established family connections in the NT

 - you meet the NT residency and work requirements if you are living in Australia.
 Read important information if you already live in Australia.

 All applications must be in English.
 Any supporting documents that are not in English must be accompanied by a clear colour copy of the English translation.